-- Press the MENU button, select the tab, then select the [AF Frame Size] menu item and [Small] option. - The setting is configured to [Normal] when the Digital Zoom (p.
+- Press the MENU button, select the [AF Frame Size] menu item and [Small] option. - The setting is configured to [Normal] when the Digital Zoom (p.
 58) or Digital Tele-Converter (p.
 59) is used.

 If the camera cannot focus when you press the shutter button halfway, the AF frame will turn yellow.